MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-operate-my-service.md

 ![Stages of the upgrade journey, with emphasis on the Operational Excellence stage](media/upgrade-banner-op-excellence.png "Stages of the upgrade journey, with emphasis on the Operational Excellence stage")

-This article is part of the Operational Excellence stage of your upgrade journey, which begins as soon as you've completed your upgrade from Skype for Business to Teams.
+This article is part of the Operational Excellence stage of your upgrade journey, which begins as soon as you’ve completed your upgrade from Skype for Business to Teams.

 # Operate my service